liviacarolline/liviacarolline/README.md

 - 👄 **Portuguese**, **Spanish** and **English** speaker.
 - 🎥 I'm a huge fan of Harry Potter
-- 📚 Planning on read one book per month
+- 📚 Planning on read one book every month

 ### Languages and Tools